UlrichBerntien/overwrite-testing/UlrichBerntien/README.md

 to overwrite the 9 test file names.
 (A call with parameter -meta:4000 is not sufficient to overwrite all test file names.)

+**05_random_names**

+In this test case a directory is created.
+In the directory 140 files are created.
+All file names are 10 character long.

+From this 140 files 8 files are deleted.
+The names of the 8 files were prepared with a string 'MA4RK' inside the 10 character long file name.

+The overwrite program with options -meta:9999 -data:all is called to overwrite the 8 deleted files with 9999 metadata entries.

+Overwrite version 1.5.2 does overwrite all names in the FAT file system but not in the ext3, ext4 with out journal and NTFS.
+Rest of the deleted files names are readable after the overwrite call.

 ## Support files

 **load_overwrite.sh**